 Parmesan Pepper Crisps are a quick elegant appetizer or just a good snack!
 This cheese cracker recipe is super simple.
 Plus best kitchen gadgets and cooking tools.

-Many Americans are making an effort to choose more healthful options.
-We are looking for more fiber and protein, eating more fruits and vegetables and drinking more water while reducing added sugars.
+Many of us are trying to choose more healthful options.
+We’re looking for more fiber and protein, eating more fruits and vegetables and drinking more water while reducing added sugars.